datalevin/datalevin/benchmarks/openrulebench/README.md

   Generation is deterministic.
 - Base relations and derived answers have set semantics in every backend.
 SQL plans use duplicate elimination at relation boundaries.
-- Each displayed value is the single retained measurement, not a median or average of repeated executions.
+- Each displayed value is the single retained measurement.
 The EDN artifact records it as `:time-ms`, as the sole value in `:samples-ms`, and with `:reported-statistic :single-measurement`.
 - Every measured answer count must equal an independent reference: BitSet transitive closure for TC, a delta work queue for SG, and BitSet relation composition for Join1.